GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/primitive1.rst

 This primitive will mask cosmic rays in a GHOST data frame by updating the data mask.

+.. warning:: The algorithm seems to work, but isn't managing to update the
+             DQ plane.
+I'm working on the issue. -MCW

 Inputs and Outputs
 ------------------
 The following options can be passed to rejectCosmicRays via the RecipeSystem,